 I always take leaves from well above the waterline, for reasons given earlier.
 Common sense is my best friend when out foraging, alongside arming myself with facts, not heresay!

 I want the health promoting neutraceutical compounds that are now under investigation by pharmaceutical companies, and I continually weigh up the risks in the area I’m picking, with the risks of me smoking tobacco, occasionally drinking coffee and regularly enjoying alcohol.

 So although not recommending you go pick and eat raw watercress willy nilly, I do encourage you to take greater note of your local environment, assess the real dangers present, given what else you can find out about the local agricultural practices, and learn to decide for yourself what and where is safe.

 Watercress is a much loved vegetable, and rightly so.
-There are many ways to use this tasty herb, such as this quick and easy-to-make soup, for which a recipe will be found on the foraged food page.
+There are many ways to use this tasty herb, such as this quick and easy-to-make soup, for which a recipe will be found on the wild food recipe page.
 Meanwhile…Happy foraging!